-UNSOLVED FLORIDA: Father found murdered in car on Tallahassee’s southside
+UNSOLVED FLORIDA: Father found murdered behind the wheel on Tallahassee’s southside

 26-year-old Cedric Hayes, Jr was shot and killed in 2016

 TALLAHASSEE, Fla.
 (WCTV) - It was a silent summer night in 2016 when he was noticed behind the wheel.
 As deputies responded, they realized something was terribly wrong.

 26-year-old Cedric Hayes Jr. had been murdered in cold blood.
 Five years later and detectives have exhausted all leads.